-Q. Is battery capacity weak or low?

-A. Check battery condition.
-Use battery of recommended capacity.

-Q. Are battery connections loose or corroded?

-A. Tighten battery cables and clean battery terminals.

-Q. Is fuse for electric start relay or electric circuit blown?

-A. Check for cause of electric overload and repair.
-Replace fuse with one of correct amperage.

-Q. Are starter components faulty?

-Q. Is shift lever in gear?

-A. Shift to neutral.
+- Q. Is battery capacity weak or low? - A. Check battery condition.
+Use battery of recommended capacity. - Q. Are battery connections loose or corroded? - A. Tighten battery cables and clean battery terminals. - Q. Is fuse for electric start relay or electric circuit blown? - A. Check for cause of electric overload and repair.
+Replace fuse with one of correct amperage. - Q. Are starter components faulty? - A. Have serviced by a Yamaha dealer. - Q. Is shift lever in gear? - A. Shift to neutral.